 First, create a new project for pursuit in Join.

 Invite your business development team in addition to any preconstruction or project leads that are part of the pursuit or presentation process when you add your project Team.

-- Upload a project rendering on the Settings page.
+Upload a project rendering on the Settings page.
 Adding a project rendering adds character and visual appeal to the project in Join.

-- Upload a custom print header on the Settings page with logos for your company, the owner, and the design team to customize the dashboard and reports to make them project-specific.
+Upload a custom print header on the Settings page with logos for your company, the owner, and the design team to customize the dashboard and reports to make them project-specific.

-- While you're on the Settings page, customize any Join terminology to align with your company or project terminology (i.e., replace “Budget” with “Target Budget” or replace “Estimate” with “Baseline Estimate”).
+While you're on the Settings page, customize any Join terminology to align with your company or project terminology (i.e., replace “Budget” with “Target Budget” or replace “Estimate” with “Baseline Estimate”).

-- Add GSF (or another unit of measure) to the milestone so you can show cost/GSF on the project cost summary.
+Add GSF (or another unit of measure) to the Milestone so you can show cost/GSF on the project cost summary.

-During your presentation or RFP response, use screen captures of your Join project Cost Trendline, Estimate chart, and Items chart to convey the visual experience you’ll provide to enhance the communication and collaboration experience for the project team.
+- During your presentation or RFP response, use screenshots of your Join project Cost Trendline, Estimate chart, and Items chart to convey the visual experience you’ll use to enhance the communication and collaboration experience for the project team.

 - Another good communication tool is the Milestone Summary Report, which aggregates your estimate and Item data into any work breakdown structure of your choosing.